 parts fell down into the water, accumulated

-there, became deformed,
+there, became deformed, and silicified.

 Note the red and yellow stains of spores in their mature capsules in

 chert sample from the same locality with distinctly seen pinnules on

 the surface (Figs.3,4).
 Plant parts on chert layer surfaces

 are clearly seen if they are preserved as hard chert after the